fkalisa/CP-Zone/README.md

           - Fox and Names [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/FoxAndNames.cpp)
     - Bridges in graph : a bridge is an edge when taken off creates one or more components in the graph
       - HowTo :
+        - keep the parent, the low and nodeTime array and a timer [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/bridge.cpp)

 ## Tree
 - In a tree, we have N nodes and N-1 edges